 Be consistent: As with any social media network, you get the best response when you’re consistent in posting and responding.
 For one, it helps your audience know what and when to expect new videos, and it helps your SEO efforts.

 Use keywords when you post: Keywords will help your videos get found within internal and external search engines, so be sure to use them in the video description, URL, etc. when possible.
-It’s also a good idea to use GEO modifiers, or location specific keywords for your local business market.
+It’s also a good idea to use GEO modifiers or location-specific keywords for your local business market.

 For those who aren’t utilizing video marketing for their local business, I’d suggest they do so as soon as possible.
 It doesn’t need to be complicated or over-the-top.
 Using a simple camera with easy uploading capability and simple editing software will suffice.
-YouTube even offers a free editing software that’s pretty simple to use.
+YouTube even offers free editing software that’s pretty simple to use.